ARM-software/abi-aa/design-documents/atomics-ABI.rst

 The above issues also apply when ensuring object files compiled with different compilers can be mixed.
 For instance LLVM and GCC code should be interoperable.
-At the time of writing we identified a number of places where this does not apply, both when compiling to target the same architecture version, and mixing different (compatible) architecture versions.
+At the time of writing we identified a number of places where this does not apply, both when compiling to target the same architecture version, and when mixing different (compatible) architecture versions.
 Further, the above is not limited to statically compiled code.
-We found one instance where proposed mappings implemented in a JiT compiler would not be interoperable with respect to the statically compiled code the runtime links against.
+We found one instance where proposed mappings implemented in a JiT compiler would not be interoperable with statically compiled code the runtime links against.
 Even if a JiT compiles under one set of mappings, and is not subject to an ABI, it may still depend on other libraries or components that do have an ABI.

 Constrain optimisations